artists shape history

 As a filmmaker, I began teaching what I was learning, kind of by accident.

-While finally managing to actively pursue my creative dreams, I also needed to make a living but I couldn’t find a job.
+While finally pursuing my creative dreams, I also needed to make a living but couldn’t find a job.
 I was even turned away from a dog-walking gig I interviewed for.
-Meanwhile, I was still a workshop junky learning anywhere I could.
-When I finally noticed that my colleagues kept turning to me, specifically, for input on their work, an idea came to me.
-One day, on a train ride home from class, I thought to myself: why don’t I teach the writing class that I wish I could take?
-I had no idea what I was about to embark on.
+Meanwhile, I was still a workshop junkie, learning anywhere I could.
+When I noticed that my colleagues kept turning to me for input on their work, an idea came to me: Why don’t I teach the writing class that I wish I could take?

-By 2017, without doing any marketing (because I knew nothing about it and had no time for it), I had taught over two thousands screenwriters and filmmakers in New York City.
-In 2018, it was time to make myself available outside the New York City area by offering online courses.
+By 2017, without any marketing, I had taught over two thousand screenwriters and filmmakers in New York City.
+In 2018, I began offering online courses.

 I can't teach talent because it's always, already there.

 Many film schools take a sink-or-swim attitude.
-There’s this unspoken myth that if “you got it” then you’ll just do well and rise to the top; if you’re not “making it” then it’s because you don’t have what it takes.
+There’s this unspoken myth that if “you got it” then you’ll rise to the top; if you’re not “making it” then it’s because you don’t have what it takes.

 This lie infuriates me.
-Besides being complete bull, it also stunts and destroys artists before we ever get a chance to grow.
+Besides being complete bull, it stunts and destroys artists before they ever get a chance to grow.

-I’ve seen people time and time again write and create material that’s kind of blah, who, with enough practice, encouragement, and learnable skills (yeah, I just made that word up), end up creating stunning works.
+I’ve seen people time and time again create material that’s kind of blah who, with enough practice, encouragement, and learnable skills (yeah, I just made that word up), end up creating stunning works.
 For real.

-In studying with me, you will put an end to creative blocks and to procrastinating, you will take the plunge, you will take risks, your will try things, learn, get better, give yourself permission to make mistakes, make those mistakes, make even more mistakes, adopt, over time, the skills that you need to become a pro, and eventually become the writer and/or filmmaker that you knew all along you could be.
+In studying with us, you’ll put an end to creative blocks and procrastination.
+You’ll take risks, try things, learn, get better, give yourself permission to make mistakes, make those mistakes, adopt the skills you need to become a pro, and eventually become the writer and/or filmmaker that you knew all along you could be.

 Ela Thier